h2oai/h2ogpt/docs/README_ui.md

 ### Data Collection of Sources
 Collections (defaults to value set by `--langchain_mode=` and visible items set by `--visible_langchain_modes`):
-* ChatLLM: Chat context used (if any) but no docs used
 * LLM: Single query-response, no chat context or docs used
 * UserData: Shared and persistent.
 Writable if `--allow_upload_to_user_data=True`.
 Rebuilt from path `--user_path` if set.
 * MyData: Private and non-persistent.
 Writable if `--allow_upload_to_my_data=True`
 * ...
 Other collections can be added via code, but not currently addable from UI

+* Chat History Checkbox: If selected, h2oGPT passes the chat history to the LLM (for LLM and document collections)

 Choose a collection, and uploaded docs go there.
 Or choose a collection to query it.
-To ignore any docs, choose ChatLLM to include chat history, or LLM to ignore chat history too.
+To ignore any docs, select "LLM".
 If you add document to, e.g., MyData, if you want to query that document, ensure to select collection MyData before submitting the query.

 ### Document Subset:
 * Relevant: Choose to include all docs in chosen collection when chatting